sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-05-cloudformation-parameters-special.md

   </div>
 </div>

-For example I could have two parameters defined with the following
+For example I could have two parameters defined by the following

 ```json
 {